twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-of-the-way%zh.rst

 If knowledge becomes sharp, even not aware of the arising, the yogi is only seeing them as quickly passing away.
 He can only be  aware of the disappearing or contemplate the dissolution (bhaṅgānupassanā ñāṇa).
 It is arriving at the climax of anicca.
 As an example, the yogi knows the arising and passing away of in-breath and out-breath, and also the following mind knows the contemplative mind.

 The meaning here is the contemplated object and the contemplative mind; both of them are passing away.
-If not, the yogi will only take the contemplated object as anicca and the contemplative mind as nicca (permanent) (The Wrong view can be developed from practice by misinterpreting one’s own experience.
-Some wrong views were mentioned in the Brahmajāla Sutta and some new Buddhist ideas and views came from this kind of misinterpretations.).
+If not, the yogi will only take the contemplated object as anicca and the contemplative mind as nicca (permanent) [The wrong view can be developed from practice by misinterpreting one’s own experience.
+Some wrong views were mentioned in the Brahmajāla Sutta (DN.1 Brahmajālasuttaṃ) and some new Buddhist ideas and views came from this kind of misinterpretations.]

 Therefore, all the following arising minds are also passing away.
 A dead body and a living body are the same things.
 After dying or passing away, both of them never come back again.
 It was like all of them jumping into the abyss, and gone forever.
 Later arising phenomena are the new ones.